 “For fear of that, I still will stay with thee,

 And never from this palace of dim night

 Depart again.
 Here, here will I remain

 With worms that are thy chamber maids.”

-In Romeo and Juliet, Romeo finds Juliet in a drugged sleep, he assumes her to be dead, and kills himself.
+In Romeo and Juliet, Romeo finds Juliet in a drugged sleep.
+He assumes her to be dead, and kills himself.
 However, Juliet was not dead.
-Upon awakening to find her dead lover beside her, Juliet then kills herself.
+Upon awakening to find her dead lover beside her, Juliet then also commits suicide.
 It is also ironic that many people think of this story as being romantic, when it is actually a tragedy.

 “Why the wrong is but a wrong i’ th’ world, and

 having the world for your labor, ’tis a wrong in your